This program is now closed..

-Grants of between $100,000 and $5 million are available to fund eligible Remanufacture NSW Stream 1 – Infrastructure projects.
+Grants of between $100,000 and $5 million were available to fund eligible Remanufacture NSW Stream 1 – Infrastructure projects.

-Grants of between $50,000 and $1 million are available to fund eligible Remanufacture NSW Stream 2 – Trials projects.
+Grants of between $50,000 and $1 million were available to fund eligible Remanufacture NSW Stream 2 – Trials projects.

 Who can apply?